 Today’s automobiles incorporate many new applications in PCBs to take advantage of advancing electronic circuit technology.
 Most sensor applications in cars use high-frequency PCBs, such as RF, microwave, or millimeter-wave, to detect blind spots, maintain traffic conditions, and avoid collisions using radar technology.

 Advanced driving systems are becoming more popular in vehicles as they enhance safety and the driving experience.
-Consequently, the manufacturers of these systems must source and use a higher volume of high frequency printed circuit boards.
+Consequently, the manufacturers of these systems must source and use a higher volume of high-frequency PCBs.

 PCBs are commonly used in automobiles for the following purposes: